apify/crawlee/docs/api/CheerioCrawler.md

 Provides a framework for the parallel crawling of web pages using plain HTTP requests and
 <a href="https://www.npmjs.com/package/cheerio" target="_blank">cheerio</a> HTML parser.
+The URLs to crawl are fed either from a static list of URLs or from a dynamic queue of URLs enabling recursive crawling of websites.

+Since `CheerioCrawler` uses raw HTTP requests to download web pages, it is very fast and efficient on data bandwidth.
+However, if the target website requires JavaScript to display the content, you might need to use [`PuppeteerCrawler`](puppeteercrawler) instead, because it loads the pages using full-featured headless Chrome browser.

 `CheerioCrawler` downloads each URL using a plain HTTP request, parses the HTML content using <a href="https://www.npmjs.com/package/cheerio" target="_blank">Cheerio</a>